Banner

 Resident Life at CHAM

-Most CHAM residents live in Montefiore Einstein-owned housing in the Bronx or on the Upper East Side, though many commute from Manhattan, Queens, Westchester County, and New Jersey.
-For those who prioritize proximity to work, Montefiore Einstein offers two convenient apartment options: Montefiore Einstein-Wayne Building, just a 2-minute walk from CHAM, and the Montefiore Einstein- Riverdale Building, a 10-minute drive away.
+Most CHAM residents live in Montefiore Einstein-owned housing in the Bronx with the remainder split between the Upper East Side and Westchester County, though residents have also commuted from other parts of Manhattan, Queens, and New Jersey.
+For those who prioritize proximity to work, Montefiore Einstein offers two convenient apartment options: Montefiore Einstein - Wayne Building, just a 2-minute walk from CHAM, and the Montefiore Einstein - Riverdale Building, a 10-minute drive away.

-Montefiore Einstein Housing Building (3450 Wayne Avenue, Bronx):
+Montefiore Einstein Wayne Building (3450 Wayne Avenue, Bronx):

 • 28-story high-rise offering studio, one-bedroom, and two-bedroom units